-The University Counseling Center (UCC) is made up of professionally trained Christian counselors committed to facilitating the emotional, psychological, social, academic, and spiritual wellness of the APU community.
+The University Counseling Center (UCC) exists to empower students to realize their academic and personal potential by promoting psychological, social, and spiritual wellness through Christian counseling and outreachservices.
 UCC services are available to any student currently enrolled in graduate courses on the Azusa Campus, and include individual counseling, couples counseling, group counseling, and educational workshops and training.
 All counseling services provided by the UCC are confidential.
 For information, call (626) 815-2109.